Schedule a consultation today

 Book a free discovery session so we can find out if we’ll be a good fit for each other.
 We can work together in person or online.

-When you finish your first draft, I send you off with a Rewrite Plan.
+When you finish your first draft, I send you off with a rewrite plan.
 I can support you through this process as well if you wish.
-Once you complete your rewrites, I refer you to an editor who has relationships with agents for final edits.

 One-on-One Book Development Coaching & Editing